All Episodes

 I mean, I don't have to say shif.

-I can actually say the word and I turned that into a bit.
+I can actually say the word.

 You know, he's a shif head.

-And you know, that's um I like that I didn't have to get dressed up and put a jacket on.
+And, you know, that's, um, I like that I didn't have to get dressed up and put a jacket on.

-I'd I would dress as I always do.
+I would dress as I always do.

-But you went with the button down.
+But you went with the button-down.

 Nice.

-Jimmy was in paint for me.
+Jimmy was in pain.

 I saw.